 - The City is not liable for personal injury or property damage.

 - The property owner is responsible for all applicable permits.

 - The City does not warranty approved projects.

 Rain Gardens & AmeriCorps Partnership

-Through a unique partnership with AmeriCorps, Cedar Rapid residents have the opportunity to win a rain garden design and installation for free this summer.
+Through a unique partnership with AmeriCorps, Cedar Rapid residents were eligible to win a free rain garden design and installation this summer.